Discover our private Walking Tour of Brasov

 The Black Church is the most famous medieval monument in Brasov.
 Over 600 years old, this is the largest hall-church east of Vienna and one of the most impressive Gothic-style buildings from this corner of Europe.
 The church was seriously damaged by the great fire of 1689 that destroyed much of the city.
 Its walls were blackened by the flames and the church, originally named Saint Mary, became known as the Black Church.

 Next to the Black Church, you’ll see the Council Tower, another iconic attraction from the old city center.
 The headquarters of the court of law back in the 15th century, the Council Tower was restored many times, being used until 1923 as an administrative building.
 Today, it serves as the Museum of History, offering a panoramic view over the Council Square.

-Only a short walk from the Council Square, you’ll discover the ruins of the medieval fortifications.
-Partly demolished during the systematization of the city from the end of the 19th century, the fortification ensemble still conserves a few walls, bastions and towers that partly recreate the image of a medieval well-enclosed and powerful citadel.
+Only a short walk from it, you’ll discover the ruins of the medieval fortifications.
+Partly demolished during the systematization of the city from the end of the 19th century, the fortification ensemble still conserves a few walls, bastions, and towers that partly recreate the image of a medieval well-enclosed and powerful citadel.

 The existent fortifications border the Lower Walls – the Black Tower, the White Tower, and the Graft Bastion – and the Upper Walls – the Weavers’ Bastion, the Drapers’ Bastion, the Red Tanners’ Bastion – from the foothills of Tampa Mountain.
 The only access gate still preserved from the initial system is the Renaissance-style Ecaterina’s Gate from 1559.

 Very close to the Upper Walls and the Synagogue, you’ll find one of the narrowest streets in Europe, Sforii Street.
 With a varying width between 111 and 135 centimeters, this street was originally just a space between two lines of houses.
 Today, it’s a popular and photogenic tourist attraction.

-Brasov is multicultural also when it comes to its religious landmarks.
-Besides the Black Church, the highlights are the Synagogue, the 14th century Orthodox Church Saint Nicolae, the 18th century Catholic Church Peter and Paul and the medieval fortified church of Bartolomeu, the oldest monument in the city.
+Besides the Black Church, the highlights are the Synagogue, the 14th century Orthodox Church Saint Nicolae, the 18th century Catholic Church Peter and Paul, and the medieval fortified church of Bartolomeu, the oldest monument in the city.